friflo/ECS-wiki/docs/query.md

 - Add / Remove Components
 - Add / Remove Tags

-Performing structural changes within a query result in unexpected entity states without any notice.
+Performing structural changes within a query may result in unexpected entity states without any notice.
 This behavior applies to all ECS implementations out there.
 C#, C/C++, ...

 The result of this behavior are bugs which hard to find.